yvelikova/axway-open-docs/content/en/docs/apigw_polref/fault_generic.md

 }
 ```

-{{< alert title="Note" color="primary" >}}For security reasons, it is good practice to return as little information as possible to the client.
+For security reasons, it is good practice to return as little information as possible to the client.
 However, for diagnostic reasons, it is useful to return as much information to the client as possible.
 Using the **JSON Error**
-filter, administrators have the flexibility to configure just how much information to return to clients, depending on their individual requirements.{{< /alert >}}
+filter, administrators have the flexibility to configure just how much information to return to clients, depending on their individual requirements.

-For more details on JSON schema validation, see [*JSON schema validation* on page 1](content_schema_json.htm).
 For more details on JSON, see <http://www.json.org/index.html>.

 Configure the following general settings: